lsu-ddem/LSU-Pathways-Main/content/home/classes.md

 weight = 65  # Order that this section will appear.

  title = "Pathways Curriculum"
-subtitle = "LSU Pathways has courses for high school and middle school, and teacher training for elementary school."
+subtitle = "LSU Pathways has courses for high school and middle school and teacher training for elementary school."

 [content]
   # Page type to display.
 E.g. project.